 Unlike “left” and “right”, “starboard” and “port” are fixed.
 No matter how a boat turns, its starboard and port remain the same.
 In the vast sea where locations are difficult to determine, having fixed terms like so is super necessary.

-To sum up, there are many ways to answer “Why are boats right-hand drive?”
+To sum up, there are many ways to answer, “Why are boat steering wheels on the right side?”
 We might inherit the habits of ancient sailors and follow the old marine rules.
 But manufacturers also place the wheels on the right for the purpose of balance and performance.

 Working to create content for Marine Talk has always been a fascinating experience.
 I get to travel, absorb knowledge about boating, and tackle all the issues when we sail into freedom!